 Use this page to find information about the COVID-19 vaccine for youth and young adults.

-People age 12 and older who live, work, or study in Massachusetts can get vaccinated against COVID-19.
+People age 12-17 who live, work, or study in Massachusetts can get vaccinated against COVID-19.
 People ages 12-17 can only get the Pfizer vaccine.
 People age 18 and older can get any vaccine.
 The vaccine is safe and effective.
 You don't need an ID or insurance to get it.

 People under age 18 are not eligible for booster shots at this time.